Murray is new world No. 1 after Raonic withdraws

-The Montreal Canadiens were thumped 10-0 by the Columbus Blue Jackets in Ohio on Friday to match the worst loss in their 107-year history.

-PARIS After all the battles and hard graft chasing the world number one spot, Briton Andy Murray arrived there without hitting a ball on Saturday as Milos Raonic pulled out of their Paris Masters semi-final with a leg injury.
+PARIS (Reuters) - After all the battles and hard graft chasing the world number one spot, Briton Andy Murray arrived there without hitting a ball on Saturday as Milos Raonic pulled out of their Paris Masters semi-final due to a leg injury.

 The triple grand slam winner, who will take over from Serb Novak Djokovic at the top when the rankings are updated on Monday, still went out on center court for a practice session in front of a bemused crowd.

-"Yesterday at I believe 4-2 in the first set I started feeling some pain in my leg," fourth-seeded Canadian Raonic told a news conference, referring to his match with Frenchman Jo-Wilfried Tsonga.
+"Yesterday at I believe 4-2 in the first set I started feeling some pain in my leg," he said, referring to his match against Frenchman Jo-Wilfried Tsonga.

 "I didn't think too much of it at that point.
 I had an MRI half an hour ago...they found that I have a grade one tear in the right quadriceps."